What is Link Juice?

 When it comes to the website linking to your content, there are two important factors:

-Essentially, websites with high standing that are trustworthy pass link juice if the link is relevant to the content on the page.
+Essentially, websites in good standing that are trustworthy, pass link juice if the link is relevant to the content on the page.
 There are several tools that “calculate” authority.
 These include Moz DA, Ahrefs Domain Rating, and Majestic Trustflow.
-All of these scores are generally calculated to help decide what pages have a high standing and those that do not.
+All of these scores are generally calculated to help decide what pages are in good standing and those that are not.
 If the New York Times links to your website, for example, you can bet some fancy link juice will be coming your way.

-One often overlooked fact is that non-authoritative websites that are relative to a specific industry can also pass authoritative link juice.
+One often overlooked fact is that non-authoritative websites that are relative to a specific industry can still pass authoritative link juice.

 These industry sites are often authoritative for their specific industry, but not in the traditional sense as outlined by the “authority” tools mentioned above.